Customer service is going the direction of automation, but in some instances – like workplace injury – human interaction is critical

 By Paul Binsfeld, president of Company Nurse, LLC

-“We know how it feels when you are not treated like a priority,” says this popular Nationwide® Insurance commercial.
+“We know how it feels when you are not treated like a priority,” says the popular Nationwide® Insurance commercial.

 The toddler throwing a cell phone makes his debut in a comedic commercial – but this is no laughing matter.
 Who out there doesn’t get frustrated when sitting on hold for 20 minutes, or when phone-prompts do not lead to a real person in your time of need?
 In some instances, no technology can take the place of the human effect.